 And this leads nicely into number 6: persuasion.
 You may not be the highest level operator in each of the above or below skill sets, but if you can persuade people to trust you regardless, or believe that you’re better at them than you are, you’ll go a long way.
 But persuasion isn’t just about other soft skills – you also need to be persuasive in how you sell ideas.
 In an interview, and employer will be looking for the ability to sell your story.

 But whilst a lot of the above points focus on social interactions, other Soft Skills exist outside that realm, such as analytical thinking.
 As digital marketing veers more and more away from interpersonal relations to data gathering and assessment, analytical thinkers are more and more in demand.

 How can you prove to an interviewer that you’re an analytical mind just waiting to be released onto their client lists?
 That should be the question at the top of your list before entering the room.
 Creativity and social skills are important, but analytical assessment of data is absolutely critical in the 21st Century.

 Which leads us to being comfortable with a wide range of tech and software.
 Yes, qualifications and other Hard Skills are important, but you shouldn’t just ‘be aware’ of this stuff – you should be comfortable with it.
 That program that compiles data for you to put your analytical thinking to use on – do you know the ins and outs?
 Have you used it on your personal projects?
 Can you prove this in an interview or on the job?

 But finally, we’ll leave you with one that can be applied to any field.
 Multitasking.
 No employer wants someone who gets stressed focusing on one task – so train yourself in setting appropriate priority lists, and prove you can do it!

 Working in digital marketing means embracing a new branch of an industry that is evolving at a rapid rate.
-Being able to to embrace those skills and put them to use in the digital marketing industry can help you to gain a role in a much-wanted field.
+Being able to to embrace those skills and put them to use in the digital marketing industry can help you to get a job in a much-wanted field.